 The jury was asked to decide whether the evidence showed negligence on the part of the doctor and the hospital during the baby’s delivery.
-While they believed both parties were negligent, they placed 95 percent of the blame on the doctor and awarded the mother a total of $10 million plus $575 for funeral and burial expenses.
+While the plaintiff believed both parties were negligent, the jury placed 95 percent of the blame on the doctor and awarded the mother a total of $10 million plus $575 for funeral and burial expenses.

 In addition, the jury was asked to decide if they believed the defendants’ negligence caused physical injury to the mother, and while they decided that the doctor was negligent, they did not find any fault with the hospital.
-At that point they awarded a total of $200,000 for her past physical pain and mental anguish.
+At that point they awarded an additional $200,000 for her past physical pain and mental anguish.